-- ➤ Date: - > Students must pass the final exam to ensure a passing grade in the course.
-A student who performs well during the term but fails the final exam may fail the course. - > Students should refrain from scheduling flights or travel of any sort that will conflict with the final examination schedule.
+- ➤ Date: April 20 @ 1:00 PM in L2084 - The Final Exam will cover all the material covered in the course from the first day to the final day.
+Students must pass the Final Exam to ensure a passing grade in the course.
+Even if a student's accumulated grades are above 50%, the Professor reserves the right to withhold a passing grade for the course if the student fails the Final Exam. - > Students should refrain from scheduling all other commitments (e.g., flights or travel of any sort) that will conflict with the Final Examination schedule.
 Final examinations will not be rescheduled to accommodate travel arrangements.